Tide

 Gravitational Influence and Tide Generation

-The gravitational pull exerted by the Moon causes Earth’s water to bulge towards it, creating what we commonly refer to as a high tide.
-Simultaneously, an opposite bulge forms on the Earth’s other side due to the centrifugal force of Earth’s rotation.
-This results in two high tides and two low tides each day, also known as a semidiurnal tide pattern.
+The gravitational relationship between Earth and the Moon is the dominant force in the creation of tides.
+The Moon’s gravitational pull causes Earth’s water to bulge toward it, resulting in what we call a high tide.
+On the opposite side of the Earth, a second bulge occurs due to the centrifugal force produced by the Earth’s rotation.
+This dual bulge creates two high tides and two low tides each day in what is known as a semidiurnal tide pattern.

 Tidal Patterns